madhur-dhama/flask-home-server/README.md

-# 🧩 Flask File Server
+# 🧩 Flask Home Server

-A **lightweight Flask-based file server** for Linux that lets you **browse, upload, download, delete, and organize files** right from your web browser.
+A **lightweight Flask-based Home server** for Linux that lets you **browse, upload, download, delete, and organize files** right from your web browser.
 Works entirely offline — perfect for sharing files between your **laptop and phone** on the same Wi-Fi network.